DashineePARMANUM/statistics-projects-summer-2025/README.md

 Each folder contains:
 - A project description
-- Original/Raw datasets
-- Cleaned datasets
+- Datasets
 - Code/scripts used
-- Visualizations and reports
+- Visualizations
+- Exercises/Questions completed
+- Report
+- Detailed notes

 ## How to Use This Repo